 Our adventure began when we flew into Basel, Switzerland where we met up with some good friends who had flown in from California the day before, We had all planned two days in country before boarding our boat.
 After a long flight, we arrived just in time for a quick view of the city around our hotel and dinner in one of the small shops inside the Basel International Train Station before settling down for the night.

-After a good sleep, we headed out in the morning for the city of Lucurne.
+After a good sleep, we headed out in the morning for the city of Lucerne.
 The Investigator and I had pleasant memories of having visited here in 1978, and we were looking forward to seeing it again.
 It was just as beautiful as we had remembered.

 We took time to visit the Lion of Lucerne, a stone relief that was carved into the wall of a beautiful grotto and completed in 1821.
 It is one of Switzerland's most famous memorials, built to remember and commemorate the death of over seven hundred Swiss Guards who were killed while protecting King Louis XVI's Palace of Tuileries in Paris during the French Revolution.